 - Protect raspberries from birds as berries ripen; place plastic netting over the plants.

 - If berries are still on the plant when fall frost threatens, drape floating row covers over the plants.

-- Give raspberries support.
-Trellis raspberries so that they are easy to harvest, and canes and berries are exposed to air and sunlight; this will decrease disease.
+- Give raspberry plants support.
+Trellis raspberries so the plants are easy to harvest, and canes and berries are exposed to air and sunlight; this will decrease disease.

 - Not all raspberry varieties are pruned in the same way.

-- For fall crop and ever-bearing raspberries, cut all old canes to the ground when they are finished fruiting.
+- For fall-bearing and ever-bearing raspberries, cut all old canes to the ground when they are finished fruiting.

 - A note about pruning at planting time: When a new plant is set in place, cut the top off the cane at about 10 inches above the ground; make your cut just above a node.
 This pruning at planting time will cause the cane to grow more strongly when spring comes.
 When new sprouts come up around the original cane in spring, cut down the original cane to the ground; the new shoots will grow rapidly.

 How you prune a raspberry plant depends upon when the plant bears fruit—once a year or twice a year.